best books to read for beginners

 2. The Alchemist – Paulo Coelho

-The Alchemist is a great novel for beginners.
+The Alchemist is an excellent novel for beginners.
 It tells the story of Santiago, a young man who dreams about discovering treasures in the Egyptian pyramids.
 He does so after being haunted by his dreams.

 His life journey brings him into contact with a Gypsy woman.
-He falls in love with her and, most importantly, learns to value his identity and improve himself to focus on the things in life that matter.
+He falls in love with her and, most importantly, learns to value his identity and improve himself so that he can focus on the things in life that matter.

-As Santiago embarks on his self-discovery journey, he discovers the true meaning of treasure through his experiences – the treasure of knowledge, spiritual growth, and true inner contentment.
-This makes it one of the best books to read for beginners.
+As Santiago embarks on his self-discovery journey, he discovers the true meaning of treasure through his experiences: the treasure of knowledge, spiritual growth, and true inner contentment.
+This makes it one of the best english books to read for beginners.

 3. The Immortal Life of Henrietta Lacks by Rebecca Skloot

 Henrietta Lacks is among the best authors whose name appears in almost every list of book recommendations for beginners.
-The Immortal Life of a Woman by Rebecca Skloot has been described as one of the most relevant books relating to medical science.
+Rebecca Skloot’s The Immortal Life of a Woman has been described as one of the most relevant books on medical science.

 Throughout the book, readers are challenged to consider the ethical implications of scientific advancement as they explore the intersection of race, poverty, and healthcare.
-It addresses the topics such as Informed consent, medical experimentation on Black people, and human tissue commodification in biotech and this makes it one of the best books to read for beginners who love science.
+It addresses topics such as Informed consent, medical experimentation on Black people, and human tissue commodification in biotech, making it one of the best books to read for beginners who love science.

 4. Animal Farm by George Orwell